 If you’re trying to develop an American accent, you should focus on two things: speed and intonation.
 These two components of speech are critically important to developing any language or accent.
 First, you’ll want to practice reading out loud and making sure that you’re not emphasizing the wrong syllables.
 In general, American speech patterns put more emphasis on the first syllable of each word.
 Secondly, you’ll want to work on increasing your overall speed.
 This is especially helpful if you’re not a native English speaker and your speech rhythm is naturally slower.
 Finally, don’t stress too much.
 Nobody can learn a new accent perfectly, so don’t be too hard on yourself.
 The more you practice, the better you’ll get, and you’ll soon be speaking with a wonderful American accent.
 If you want to improve your American accent in a short time, the best way is to subscribe to an American accent training course.
 I recommend you to read this article providing a list of accent courses that help you decide which one suits you.

 The rhythm and melody of the American English accent are relatively fast with a naturally upward intonation.
 If you’re trying to develop an American accent, you should focus on speed and intonation.
-If you’re trying to impress people with your American English accent, it’s important to understand the rhythm and melody of it.
+If you’re trying to impress people with your English fluency, it’s important to understand the rhythm and melody of it.
 An American accent can be an excellent addition to your personal or professional brand, especially if you live outside of the country or plan to move there.